ossc-db/pg_hint_plan/README.md

 ### Distinction between multiple occurances of a table

-`pg_hint_plan` uses alises to identify the target objects, if present.
-This allows you to specificy a specific occurance of a table among multiple occurances.
+`pg_hint_plan` uses aliases to identify the target objects, if present.
+This allows you to target a specific occurance of a table among multiple occurances.

     postgres=# /*+ HashJoin(t1 t1) */
     postgres-# EXPLAIN SELECT * FROM s1.t1